vkochenkov/EquationDisplayer/README.md

 5) Finally, more complex example:
 <img src="https://user-images.githubusercontent.com/107124959/173688233-a0ed2324-946d-4d05-8925-cfd10bc1fb33.jpg" style="width:800px;"/>

-## Android SDK version requirements:
+## Android SDK version requirements
 - min sdk version: **21**
 - target sdk version: **32**

-## Using the lib in your gradle project:
+## Using the lib in your gradle project
 If you project use `gradle version '7.1.0'` or higher, add `maven { url 'https://jitpack.io' }` in your root `settings.gradle` file:
 ```
 dependencyResolutionManagement {